Maryland State Arts Council

 MSAC maintains a professional staff to administer its grants programs and Council-initiated programs.
 Staff members are available to provide technical assistance to the arts community.

-All Council and Grant Review Panel meetings are open to the public in accordance with the Open Meetings Law set forth in Sections 10-501 through 10-512 of the State Government Article of the Annotated Code of Maryland.
+All Council and Grant Review Panel meetings are open to the public in accordance with the Open Meetings Law set forth in the General Provisions Article, Sections 3-101 through 3-501 of the Annotated Code of Maryland.
 The dates, times, and locations of Council and Grant Review Panel meetings may be obtained by contacting MSAC.

 Maryland State Arts Council